SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/01-data-structures/06-priority-queue/priority-queue.md

 ## Implementations
-There are several ways to implement a priority queue.
-The most common are:
+There are several ways to implement a priority queue, and the most common ways are:
 - Binary Heap(Sorted Heap)
 - Sorted Linked List
 - Balanced Binary Search Tree